Nurse Practitioner Tracks

 Does Chamberlain offer an Accelerated MSN Option?

-Chamberlain offers an Accelerated MSN Option and Accelerated MSN with Clinical Nursing Leadership Option.
-The Accelerated MSN Option and Accelerated MSN with Clinical Nursing Leadership Option are designed to prepare nurses for a variety of advanced roles in nursing practice, including those that require skill in delivering direct and indirect care; leading healthcare initiatives; and educating patients, staff and the community.
+Yes, Chamberlain offers an Accelerated MSN.
+The Accelerated MSN is designed to prepare nurses for a variety of advanced roles in nursing practice, including those that require skill in delivering direct and indirect care; leading healthcare initiatives; and educating patients, staff and the community.
+The Accelerated MSN can be completed in as few as 1.5 semesters.

 What's the difference between MSN and Accelerated MSN?

-The Accelerated MSN Option and Accelerated MSN with Clinical Nursing Leadership Option provide increased flexibility and speed in the delivery of the MSN degree program to meet the needs of a wider range of masters in nursing students.
+The Accelerated MSN provides increased flexibility and speed in the delivery of the MSN degree program to meet the needs of a wider range of master’s in nursing students.
 Because of the integrative design of the curriculum, time to completion is shortened in comparison to other tracks or options within Chamberlain's MSN nursing degree program.

-• Within each eight-week session, both Accelerated MSN options allow you to complete courses and assignments within an individualized timeframe while maintaining weekly interaction with faculty in each course.
+- Within each eight-week session, the Accelerated MSN allows you to complete courses and assignments within an individualized time frame while maintaining weekly interaction with faculty in each course.
 This gives you more flexibility in managing work-life-family responsibilities while completing your nursing master degree coursework.

-• Students enrolled in the Accelerated MSN Options will take 2-3 courses per session, traditional MSN degree program students take 1 MSN course per session.
+- Students enrolled in the Accelerated MSN will take two to three courses per session, traditional MSN degree program students take one MSN course per session.

-Can students in the Accelerated MSN Options transfer to the regular MSN degree program?
+Can students in the Accelerated MSN transfer to the regular MSN degree program?

-Can I transfer credits for the Accelerated MSN Options?
+Can I transfer credits for the Accelerated MSN?